New Grantmakers Institute

 Session 1: Introduction to the Field and the State of the Sector

-Participants will also hear a conversation on “The State of the Sector,” with seasoned and justice-oriented philanthropy professionals sharing their experiences of the field today.
-Members of this panel will reflect on the state of the sector and its evolution against our current context, including their perspectives on equity, humility, accountability, and power.
-They will comment on how they see the rest of the field managing the challenges that philanthropy is trying to positively impact, and share where we are living up to the intentions we set for ourselves, and where we still have some growing to do.
+Participants will also hear a conversation on “The State of the Sector,” with seasoned and equity-oriented philanthropy professionals sharing their experiences of the field today.
+Members of this panel will reflect on the state of the sector and its evolution, in relationship with our current context, including their perspectives on equity, humility, accountability, and power.
+They will share insights on how to navigate the inherent contradictions and antagonisms within philanthropy with integrity and grace.

-Across the nation, there has been an increased focus on supporting equity, inclusive economies, and opportunity for all.
-For grantmakers that means moving beyond outdated fundraising practices that focus solely on programs, neglect investments in infrastructure, and undermine scale.
-When funding doesn't cover the full cost of doing business, nonprofits close the gap through sweat equity – they overwork and underpay their people.
+Across the nation, there has been an increased focus on moving towards equitable and regenerative economies.
+For grantmakers that means moving beyond outdated funding practices that focus solely on programs, neglect investments in infrastructure, and undermine scale.
+With these approaches, when funding doesn't cover the full cost of doing business, nonprofits close the gap through sweat equity – they overwork and exploit their people.
 Staff are asked to deliver on a wide range of funder, government, and board expectations while using outdated computer systems, with poor internet service and leaking offices.
 Aiming for "opportunity for all" through exploiting the employees of nonprofits is no path to success.
 Supporting equity and economic opportunity is not just about what you fund but how you fund.
 By better understanding what it really costs your grantees to deliver on mission, grantmakers can better leverage their resources to support a more just, equitable, and sustainable society.

 Session 5: Meet the Community Leaders

-In this session, we'll bring all of our learning together, hearing from nonprofit leaders about their most successful relationships with funder partners.
-Moderated by Shaady Salehi of the Trust-Based Philanthropy project, three nonprofit leaders will share their best (and worst) stories as they've worked to create financial sustainability within their organizations, while advancing towards their missions as well.
+In this penultimate session, we'll bring all of our learning together, hearing from nonprofit leaders about their most successful relationships with funder partners.
+Moderated by Pedro Arista, who leads the Hellman Collaborative Change Initiative of the Hellman Foundation and works with a trust-based philanthropic approach in his grantmaking, three nonprofit leaders will share their best (and worst) stories as they've worked to create financial sustainability within their organizations, while advancing towards their missions as well.
 We'll hear what it means to go beyond the grant, and what behaviors funders can practice that most support their grantee partners to achieve their goals.

 Session 6: Navigating Your Journey in Philanthropy